 The validity of E-2C visas shall not exceed the maximum initial period of admission allowed by DHS (24 months) or the duration of the transition period ending December 31, 2014, whichever is shortest.

 Most of the following documents require a stamp from the National Tax Office.
 Foreigners and Cuban nationals living abroad, as well as Cuban residents, pay for these stamps in CUP (Cuban peso).
-Since April 2023 digital stamps may be purchased for passport services and other documents intended for use domestically or abroad.
+Digital stamps may be purchased for passport services and other documents intended for use domestically or abroad.

 All the following documents are issued by public institutions.
 Types, costs, procedures, and terms, among other factors, are determined by Cuban laws and regulations.

-Cubans have been able to access the web portal of the Cuban Ministry of Justice to submit online requests for most civil documents issued by a Civil Registry Officer and police records.
+Cubans can request documents in person or access the web portal of the Cuban Ministry of Justice to submit online requests for civil documents issued by a Civil Registry Officer and police records.
 This service is currently available in all provinces.
 Once the online request is complete, the applicant will receive a confirmation e-mail with a code and PIN, which allows them to check the status of their request.
-The code and PIN also allow future verification of the issued document.
 Civil documents obtained through the web portal should still be certified by the registrar who will sign and seal the document and apply the paper or digital stamp.

 Available